Paul Was the Apostle to the Gentiles

 However, Paul's message, which was for the Gentiles, did not include baptism.
 The Jews who had been practicing the law with its ceremonial washings for hundreds of years (with the purpose of pointing them to the coming Messiah) needed one last washing for closure.
 But the Gentiles didn't.
 They needed a relationship with God without all the religious trappings.

-I am thankful that I did not baptize any of you except Crispus and Gaius, so no one can say that you were baptized into my name.
-(Yes, I also baptized the household of Stephanas; beyond that, I don't remember if I baptized anyone else.)
+I thank God that I baptized none of you except Crispus and Gaius, so that no one would say you were baptized in my name.
+Now I did baptize also the household of Stephanas; beyond that, I do not know whether I baptized any other.

-For Christ did not send me to baptize, but to preach the gospel-- not with words of human wisdom, lest the cross of Christ be emptied of its power.
-(1 Corinthians 1:12-17)
+For Christ did not send me to baptize, but to preach the gospel, not in cleverness of speech, so that the cross of Christ would not be made void.
+(1 Corinthians 1:14-17)

-One of the names of the people that Paul baptized was Crispus who must have been a Jew since he was the synagogue ruler!
+One of the names of the people that Paul baptized (noted in 1 Corinthians 1:14-16) was Crispus.
+He must have been a Jew since he was the synagogue ruler!

-Crispus, the synagogue ruler, and his entire household believed in the Lord; and many of the Corinthians who heard him believed and were baptized.
+Crispus, the leader of the synagogue, believed in the Lord with all his household, and many of the Corinthians when they heard were believing and being baptized.
 (Acts 18:8)